 Responsible for making sure the team is as productive as possible.
 The Scrum Master does this by removing impediments to progress, by protecting the team from outside, and so on.
 The Scrum Master does not manage the team.

-Sprint Artifacts: Practical progress
+Key Sprint Tools and Entities: Practical progress

 Culture and communication and collaboration are abstractions made effective by translating them into practice.
 In the context of Scrum, this works on two levels: first, an agreed-upon set of artifacts for structuring signals among members of the team, and second, capturing shared understanding for a shared commitment to results.

 Across most all our projects, we use Jira for issue tracking, for bug tracking and Agile product management.
 (We also use Microsoft DevOps, Slack, Zoom, and just about any collab tool you might name.)